entropy-flux/TorchSystem/README.md

 @compiler.step
 def get_current_epoch(classifier: Classifier, epoch: int = Depends(epoch)):
-    # Implement this with some database query or api call.
+    # Implement this with some database query or api call using the classifier.id
     classifier.epoch = epoch
     return classifier
 ```